shivankvirdi/Nectar-GDG/README.md

 <br/>

 ## The Problem
 E-commerce lacks trustworthy product intelligence, with consumers losing $245 billion to poor purchasing decisions yearly in the US alone.
-That's why we built Nectar, a desktop overlay application that helps consumers make smarter online purchasing decisions by analyzing products on Amazon and eBay in real time.
-The app combines review authenticity detection, AI review summaries/product verdicts, personalized recommendations, brand reputation analysis, estimated price trends, and product comparison tools to identify trustworthy products and flag potentially misleading listings.
+Roughly 30% of online reviews are estimated to be fake or inauthentic, with Amazon reviews at 43%, and 74% of consumers say they've struggled to differentiate authentic listings and reviews from fake ones.
+More so, nearly half of all identified fake reviews are at a full five-star rating.
+Nectar combines review authenticity detection, AI review summaries/product verdicts, personalized recommendations, brand reputation analysis, estimated price trends, and product comparison tools to identify trustworthy products and flag potentially misleading listings.
 By increasing transparency in e-commerce, Nectar reduces decision fatigue and empowers users to shop with greater confidence and accuracy.

 ## Features
 - AI-powered product analysis